How to Succeed in Online Learning

 The Golden Rule of Online Class Conduct

-When in doubt, ask your professor about their expectations of you for their class.
+When in doubt, ask your instructor about their expectations of you for their class, and/or review the class syllabus.

 The Basics

-- Treat your online course like any other.
-Arrive on time, pay close attention, participate, and do your work.
+Treat your online course like any other.
+For synchronous courses arrive on time, pay close attention, participate, and do your work.
 Take active notes like you would in a classroom setting.
+For asynchronous courses, make it a routine.
+Students should adopt a structured approach that includes setting a consistent schedule, creating a dedicated study space, setting clear goals, engaging with course materials regularly, and connecting with peers and instructors.

-- Exercise self-motivation and self-discipline.
-It can be harder to prepare for class, know due dates, submit assignments on time, and study in online courses.
+Exercise self-motivation and self-discipline.
+It can be harder to prepare for class.
+Make sure to know due dates, submit assignments on time, and study in online courses.
 Staying organized and setting priorities will help.
 Create a schedule, color code files, use a wall calendar, write lists, whatever will keep you on task.
 Check out YouTube for motivation strategies.

 Level Up